-The Hagerman Station is a field laboratory of the College of Agricultural and Life Sciences, and is a part of the Aquaculture Research Institute.
+The Hagerman Station is a field laboratory of the College of Agricultural and Life Sciences and is part of the Aquaculture Research Institute.
 UI scientists from various disciplines conduct research at the station in both commercial and conservation aquaculture sciences and technologies.
-The Hagerman Station has both exceptional water resources supporting its wet laboratories and outdoor fish culture systems and leading edge analytical resources supporting functional genomics in association with nutrition, immune function, growth, reproduction, and marker-based breeding programs for rainbow trout.
-The Hagerman Station also hosts USDA Agriculture Research Service scientists who contribute to UI research, educational and extension programs.
+The Hagerman Station has exceptional water resources supporting its wet laboratories and outdoor fish culture systems and leading edge analytical resources supporting functional genomics in association with nutrition, immune function, growth, reproduction, and marker-based breeding programs for rainbow trout.
+The Hagerman Station also hosts USDA Agriculture Research Service scientists who contribute to UI research, educational, and extension programs.
 Idaho Springs, a nearby commercial-scale trout farm, is operated by the Hagerman Station as a research farm where large-scale trials and long-term broodstock holding can be conducted.
-Scientists at the station are deeply involved in recovery efforts for Idaho’s endangered fish species, and in assessment of threatened stocks and species.
-These efforts are often done in partnership with state and federal agencies, and with the Columbia River Inter-Tribal Fish Commission, and other tribal entities.
+Scientists at the station are deeply involved in recovery efforts for Idaho’s endangered fish species and in assessment of threatened stocks and species.
+These efforts are often done in partnership with state and federal agencies, with the Columbia River Inter-Tribal Fish Commission, and with other tribal entities.

 The Hagerman Station works closely with Idaho's aquaculture extension educator, who is nearby in Idaho's Magic Valley.
 Through this collaboration and that with other UI faculty and staff throughout the state, a variety of outreach activities designed to educate the public and support and promote aquaculture are pursued.